Updates the persistent properties of a managed object to use the latest values from the persistent store.

 object into a fault (

-NO) means that strong references to related managed objects (that is, those to which
+false) means that strong references to related managed objects (that is, those to which

 object has a reference) are broken, so you can also use this method to trim a portion of your object graph you want to constrain memory usage.